Terry's TMG Tips

 A Repository is a place where a source can be found.

-With a few ideas now defined, how do we actually go about creating a Source Definition?
-What follows is a step-by-step description of entering a new source and attaching it to a tag.
-We are going to use a very common source as an example, an e-mail message from a relative.
+What follows is a step-by-step description of defining a new Source and citing it using the short-cut method (this method not available in TMG 8 - see the Full Method article instead).
+The first step is the actual definition of the Source.
+We are going to use a very common source as an example: an e-mail message from a relative.

 Citation screen

 When we are done, we click the OK button to return to the Tag Entry screen.
 Note that the citation we just created is now listed near the bottom of the screen.
-The listing includes the source Number, the source Abbreviation, and as much of the Citation Detail as will fit.
+The listing includes the Source Number, the source Abbreviation, and as much of the Citation Detail as will fit.

 Tag Entry screen